epeery/posts/typesafe-approach-to-categorized-data/post.md

 ```

 Not long after I implemented this approach, a major design flaw became visible.
-There was nothing making sure the questions were actually a part of the correct topics, or if the topic they are apart of even exists!
-Since topics are represented as text, you could put whatever you want there and the compiler wouldn't know the difference.
+There was nothing making sure the questions were actually assigned to the correct topics, or if the topic they were assigned to even exists!
+Since topics are represented as text, you could set the topic to whatever you want and the compiler wouldn't know the difference.
 Typos or other little mistakes could lead to some very annoying bugs.

-So it's clear that this representation leaves a lot to be desired.
+It's clear that this representation leaves a lot to be desired.
 If you're like me and you enjoy getting the compiler to do your work for you, you're probably thinking that we need some way of letting the compiler know about all valid questions and a way of assigning those questions to topics.
 That way the compiler could check our code for us and we'd be sure we didn't make any careless errors.

 The initial way I went about doing this was simple.
 First, we'll create types representing the questions.